Saturday, June 13, 2026

 Advantages for Advaita

-There was a time when teachers of Philosophy including several Mathas maintained that true Indian thought is basically Advaita supposed to be thought of Upanishads.
+There was a time when teachers of Philosophy said that true Indian thought is basically Advaita supposed to be thought of Upanishads.
+Advaita was made to look like National Philosophy of India!
 They also sent a silent, yet powerful message that other Schools of thought are based on Theology, not pure philosophy, modelling on Western Philosophies.

 Monday, February 23, 2026